dtk/dtk-docs-v1/targets.md

 Note that these options are for this particular 'aws/network' module and that Dtk users can customize this module or create a new one to handke additional or different alternatives with reagrds to base AWS deployment context.
 To treat new cloud providers the user would build a new mdoule with assemblies encoding the provider's specfics.

 After a target assembly has been staged and deployed to create a target instance, an assembly template that captures the application part, but is agnostic to cloud provider can be staged to form a service instance.
 In this case, the 'dtk stage' command takes a command line option that points to the target instance.
 The Dtk wil then create a service insatnce that gets automatically customizied to the target.

-### Layered services and self contained assemblies

-#### Open question: shoudl this go in the adbvances section; or have whole thing or pieces kept here

-The Dtk provides the flexibility to design assembly templates that are self contained, for example, having components that will provision both the application and the base provider services or to design assembly templates that breaks things into layers.
-Where a self contained assembly template provides simplicity, which may be warranted for the deployment environment, breaking into layers provide capabilities, such as
-* A target can encode in one place authorization that gets set once when target staged and deployed and then any assembly staged with respect to it would not need to deal with credentials
-* If user wants to use the same application logic for different cloud providers then breaking into layers gives this flexability
-* Providing a 'layered service' model where for example there is a target instance that provides base AWS networking and authorization services; on top of this, the user stages and deplys an assembly template producing a service instance that brings up a cluster service or comntainer scheduler; on top of this cluster or container service the user can use assembly templates that just deal with the applications that should run on the cluster or scheduler.
-* Breaking up a deployment into multiple services instnaces gives the potential to provide administartive domains for different areas of a deployment.
-Logic at the lower level services can encode along with how the service is configured also access rules and quotas that constrain the use of the shared service.